Hi guys and gals,

 The problem is that I'm bored with pro work now.
 It's MUCH different than the totally amateur stuff Steve and I shoot and here are a handful of ways in which that's true...

 - It takes a LOT longer to shoot a pro scene than it does for an amateur scene for my site.
 Sometimes all day long!
 I think my fastest pro scene ever took about 4 hours and I know for sure that my longest ones have taken up to 12-13 hours.
 This despite the fact that the pro scene will, when released, only be about 20-30 minutes long at most!
 And much of the time on a pro set consists of sitting around doing nothing, being totally unproductive.
-This stands in very sharp contrast to the shoots Steve and I do for my site, which have literally ALL been over and done with in 60-90 minutes at the most, yet never rushed at all and with absolutely zero wasted time despite not having a "production crew"...it's just me and Steve running the entire show.
+This stands in sharp contrast to the shoots Steve and I do for my site, which have literally ALL been over and done with in 60-90 minutes at the very most, yet never rushed at all and with absolutely zero wasted time despite not having a "production crew"...it's just me and Steve running the entire show.

 - In the pro world, many scenes play on racial or gender stereotypes, which is something I am NOT comfortable with.
 However, the problem is that we as performers don't know the "story" until we're on set and by that time its too late to back out as we're committed - we have to be "professional", suck it up and get on with it.
-Sadly, many fans can't tell what's real and what's not so they end up thinking that I (and other performers) are into things that I/we are decidedly NOT into in our private lives.
+Sadly, too many fans can't tell what's real and what's not so they end up thinking that I (and other performers) are into things that I/we are decidedly NOT into in our private lives.
 But with the amateur scenes for my site, Steve and I shoot only what truly turns me (and him) on in real life.
 THAT's the "real me".
-Only in rare cases does a pro shoot reflect "me" and my actual sexuality (which is also the case with all other pro performers).
+Only in very rare cases does a pro shoot reflect "me" and my actual sexuality (which is also the case with all other pro performers).

 There are a lot more differences but that's probably a subject best left to another blog post in the future.
 But you get the idea.
-You see, I just miss the intensity of the always-genuine sex and being in total control of my work environment that self-produced amateur "Mom & Pop" scenes offer.
+You see, I just miss the raw intensity of the always-genuine sex and being in total control of my work environment that our self-produced amateur "Mom & Pop" scenes offer.
 The problem is that its hard to do both - I have no energy for shooting for our site due to the drain of pro work.

 So...this will be my last year of shooting pro.
 As of January 1, 2016 I will be officially retired from all pro work (though of course any scenes I may shoot late in 2015 may not be released until after the New Year) and I will once again join Steve in shooting ONLY for my own site again, just like the old days!

 That leads to the next question - when will I retire in full, including the amateur side of things?
-As of now, Steve and I are thinking that will probably (not certainly) happen in April 2018, which will mark our 20th year in the "biz" of the lifestyle we've been leading for the last 23 years (and a lifestyle which we will still continue, off-camera, of course) and which will also be the moth that I turn 51.
-We will keep ALL of our old and new amateur content online as a "legacy" site but we will no longer engage with fans or be an active presence...our plan is to hire a webmaster and have him or her run the site and joint "Janet & Steve" social media accounts while we retire to the mountains and spend our time traveling and enjoying a private life again.
+As of now, Steve and I are thinking that will probably (not certainly) happen in April 2018, which will mark our 20th year in the "biz" of the lifestyle we've been leading for the last 23 years (and a lifestyle which we will still continue, off-camera, of course) and which will also be the month that I turn 51.
+We will keep ALL of our old and new amateur content online as a "legacy" site but we will no longer engage one-on-one with fans or be an active presence...our plan is to hire a webmaster and have him or her run the site and joint "Janet & Steve" social media accounts while we retire to the mountains and spend our time traveling and enjoying a private life again.
 Only now and then would we (meaning Steve and I together - not just me) post blog entries to stay in touch with fans.

 So that's the news!
 Those of you who prefer my pro work over my amateur scenes have 8 months of potential new scenes to look forward to - and those of you who prefer my amateur stuff (which is most of you by far) can look forward to Steve and I getting back to our roots and doing what we do best after 7 years of lagging behind since pro work took over our time and agenda.